-On the other hand, higher likelihood does not indicate higher user-evaluated quality~\cite{welleck2019neuralunlikelihoodtraining}.
+On the other hand, the standard likelihood training method tends to assign too much probability to frequent items, leading to repetitive and dull outputs~\cite{welleck2019neuralunlikelihoodtraining, zhang2020tradingdiversityqualitynaturallikelihoodtrap,holtzmancurious}.
+This is misaligned with user diversity demand.
 An intuitive solution is to incorporate user feedback into the training process.
-Hence, we construct a differentiable cascade system that integrates the evaluator into the generator’s training loop, serving as a judge to steering the generator toward a more consistent direction with user preferences.
-Specifically, we leverage the Gumbel-Softmax reparameterization technique~\cite{jang2016categorical} to make the cascade system differentiable, enabling the generator to be directly optimized based on the evaluator’s assessed scores.
-We term this process as \trainingname.
-Besides, thanks to the multi-task-specific evaluator, our generator can optimize specific metrics more precisely, thereby enabling controllable and targeted generation capability.
+Hence, we design a \trainingname method that integrates the evaluator into the generator’s training loop, steering the generator toward a consistent direction with user preferences.
+Specifically, to achieve direct optimization guided by the evaluator, we leverage the Gumbel-Softmax reparameterization technique~\cite{jang2016categorical}.
+This relaxes the discrete sampling constraint to make the entire system differentiable, thereby enabling gradients to flow directly from the evaluator back to the generator.

-We conduct extensive experiments and demonstrate that \textbf{\methodname} outperforms several state-of-the-art methods.
-Additionally, the ablation studies further validate the effectiveness of proposed tailored designs.
-The main contributions of our paper are summarized as follows: \begin{itemize} \item We identify the \textit{likelihood trap} in recommender systems and propose a novel framework to address this issue from the perspectives of both diversity and user preference.

-\item We introduce a novel graph-structured decoder that not only enhances the diversity of generated sequences by expanding the decoding space but also improves accuracy by implicit inter-item dependencies from transitions.

-\item We design a differentiable cascade framework that incorporates an evaluator to ensure the generator can be optimized in alignment with user preferences.

-\item Extensive offline experiments demonstrate that \methodname\ outperforms state-of-the-art methods.
-We further show significant improvements in both accuracy and diversity in the popular video app, Kuaishou, which serves over 300 million users daily. \end{itemize}
+We conduct extensive experiments and demonstrate that \methodname outperforms several state-of-the-art methods.
+Additionally, analysis and ablation studies further validate the effectiveness of the proposed tailored designs.
+The main contributions of our paper are summarized as follows: \begin{itemize} \item We first identify the \textit{likelihood trap} in recommender systems and propose a novel framework to address this issue from the perspectives of decoding architecture and user preference alignment. \item We introduce a novel \modelname that not only enhances the diversity of generated sequences by expanding the decoding space, but also improves accuracy by explicit inter-item dependencies from the graph transitions. \item We propose \trainingname method, that integrates the evaluator into the training loop, ensuring the generator is optimized for user preference alignment. \item Extensive offline experiments demonstrate that \methodname outperforms the state-of-the-art methods.
+We also show significant online improvements in a popular video app, Kuaishou, which serves more than 300 million users daily. \end{itemize}